Getting Started with PDI

 Create a hop between the Value mapper and Number range steps.

-Create a hop between the Number range and Write to Database steps.
+Create a hop between the Number range and Write to Database (which was built using Table output) steps.
+When prompted, select the Main output of the step option.

 Add Number range step to the canvas Double-click the Number range step to open its properties dialog box.